 In college we touched on Hitchcock briefly, devoting a screening to Vertigo, and I was lucky enough to add Rope to the “watched” list, but still my exposure was stunted.

-Last year we were FINALLY able to get Rebecca on Netflix, and soon after I found it on DVD.
-The Joan Fontaine/Laurence Olivier flick is by far my reigning favorite Hitchcock film.
-It’s the only one that I have on bluray at the moment.
+It took literal years to get Rebecca on Netflix, and soon after I found it on DVD.
+The Joan Fontaine/Laurence Olivier flick is probably my favorite Hitchcock film, although the competition is steep and my “favorite” changes with each film I watch.

-Now that I have Hulu Plus, Amazon Prime, Netflix, more money to purchase movies, and a lot more free time, I’ve decided to watch ALL the Hitchcock films.
+Now that I have Hulu Plus, Amazon Prime, Netflix, more money to purchase movies, an excellent public library system that has 90% of them on DVD, and a lot more free time, I’ve decided to watch ALL the Hitchcock films.
 Of the ones completed (and not lost) I count 55.
-Feel free to correct me if I’m wrong.
+I hope to watch them all and write my thoughts here!

-I’m going to try my hardest to watch one a week and post my thoughts every Wednesday.
-I used to write film reviews for fun and dolla$$, but it psychologically became too much for me when I was trying to write scripts of my own.
+I used to write film reviews for fun and money but it psychologically became too much for me when I was trying to write scripts of my own.
 How could I possibly have faith in my own work when I was expected to be so critical of others’.
 That’s why these posts won’t be “reviews” really, just thoughts.
 Take a look at the films I’ve gotten to so far here.

 Below is a complete filmography from Hitchcock’s Wikipedia page.
 If anyone is more of a Hitchcock nerd and sees a discrepancy, please let me know!
 I won’t be going in order, just by what I can get my hands on that week.